– General Information –

 When the last tournament finished in Rozvadov, the publicly available list had Daniel Negreanu in the number one spot.
 He was celebrated for winning the prestigious award for an unprecedented 3rd time.

 However, a quite incredible twist came.
-A fan on Twitter pointed out some irregularities in the point system.
+A a poker journalist from Russia on the Two Plus Two fourm pointed out some irregularities in the point system.
 This prompted the WSOP to investigate and found an error.

 Turns out an employee erroneously credited points to Negreanu in an online event that he didn’t actually cash in.
 When those points were deducted from him, he dropped down to second place – and Robert Campbell became number one.